CanadianCrafter/CanadianCrafter/README.md

 Hello!
 It's a pleasure meeting you.
 My name is Bryan Wang, and I am a fourth-year computer science student at the University of Waterloo.
-As an aspiring software developer, my main area of interest and experience is in machine learning, but on the side, I like working on compilers for esolangs!
+My main area of interest is in distributed systems, especially distributed databases.

-During my free time, I really enjoy [photography](https://canadiancrafter.github.io/photography.html), playing [piano](https://www.bilibili.com/video/BV1Et4y1M78s/?spm_id_from=333.999.0.0), and cycling!
+During my free time, I really enjoy photography, playing the piano, baking, and cycling!

-You can also check out my website [here](https://canadiancrafter.github.io/) and my resume [here](https://canadiancrafter.github.io/Resumes/Resume%20May%202024.pdf).
+My resume can be viewed [here](https://canadiancrafter.github.io/Resumes/Resume%20May%202024.pdf).

 Former Huawei Intern.
 Former Xe.com Intern.